npgrosser/autowired/README.md

 # request scoped context
 class RequestContext(Context):
     request_service: RequestService = autowired()
-    # `provided` fields are not resolved automatically, but must be set explicitly in the constructor
+    # `provided` fields are not resolved automatically, but must be set explicitly in the constructor.
-    #  as autowired fields, `property`s and `cached_property`s, they respected when resolving dependencies
+    # As `autowired` fields, `property`s and `cached_property`s, they are respected during dependency resolution.
-    # If you forget to set them, _autowired_ will raise an exception when you instantiate the context
+    # If you forget to set them, _autowired_ will raise an exception on context instantiation.
     request: Request = provided()

     def __init__(self, parent_context: Context, request: Request):
-        # First, we make the components of the parent context available in this context
+        # We use `self.derive_from` to make the components of the parent context available in the request context.
         self.derive_from(parent_context)
         self.request = request